Where to Stay in Lake Como First Time: 16 Best Towns & Areas

 FIND BEST HOTELS IN CERNOBBIO

 Cadenabbia is especially lush, with the whole town swathed in trees.
 This is particularly convenient in the summer, when they provide shade and a reprieve from the heat of the sun when you are wandering the winding streets.
-For all that it is beautiful, Cadenabbia is a particularly small town with fairly few amenities outside of the hotels and resorts.

 Conveniently, Tremezzo is just a short walk along the waterfront.
 If the few bars and restaurants in Cadenabbia aren’t enough, just take a wander over to the larger town to have a bit more of a selection.

-There are, of course, also some pretty churches around the town.
 If you feel like a short hike one day, head up through the woods to Cappella Alpini.
 The adorable little chapel may not have the stature or grandiosity of a proper Italian church, but it is super sweet and the view from up on the hill is worth the trek on its own.

 Best places to stay in Lake Como in Cadenabbia: